danielpinoy/task-manager-api/readme.md

 # Task Manager API

-A RESTful API for managing tasks with support for status tracking, priorities, and task organization.
+A RESTful API for managing tasks with user authentication, status tracking, priorities, and task organization.

 ## Features

+- User authentication and task management
 - Create, read, update, and delete tasks
 - Filter tasks by status and priority
-- Track task progress (not-started, in-progress, completed)
-- Set task priorities (high, low, minimal)
-- MySQL database integration
+- MySQL database integration with JWT authentication

 ## Prerequisites